tfabris/BlueGigaEmpeg/README.md

 a hard-to-reach location in your car, make sure to run a USB cable from this port to a reachable location, so that you can connect a laptop to it later.
-See the section of this document titled ["Debug Bluetooth Connection if needed"](#debug- bluetooth-connection-if- needed) for more details on how to use the USB connector for debugging.
+See the section of this document titled ["Debug Bluetooth Connection if needed"](#debug) for more details on how to use the USB connector for debugging.

 Mounting